splashcat-ink/splashcat/UPLOADING-BATTLES.md

 ## How to upload battles (For Development)
-This guide is for uploading battles to splashcat in a local debug instance.
+This guide is for uploading battles to Splashcat in a local debug instance.
 The guide for uploading it to the production website is [here](https://splashcat.ink/uploaders-information/)

-Ensure that you are running Splashcat in **debug** mode and at address `http:127.0.0.1:8000`
+Ensure that you are running Splashcat in **debug** mode and at address `http://127.0.0.1:8000`
 1. Enter poetry shell
 ```bash
 cd *splashcat directory*